gyulanemeth/bluefox.email/comparison/bluefox-vs-mailchimp.md

 All automation features remain available on every plan without restrictions.
 BlueFox Email focuses on reliable event-driven automation tailored for consistent customer communication, with no plan-based limitations that might restrict your workflow capabilities as your business grows.

 **BlueFox Email Automation Limitations:**
-- A short learning curve for complex automation logic
 - Limited pre-built automation templates
+- We cannot think of any other limitations, sorry 😊

 ![bluefox automation collage](/assets/Comparison/email-automation-collage.webp)

-:::info
-**All Features on Every Plan**
+:::tip **All Features on Every Plan**
 Every BlueFox Email plan, including the free tier, includes design systems, automation and personalization.
 No feature gates; consistent tool access with transparent, usage-based billing.
 :::